Azure/aksArc/eval/steps/2b_DeployAKSHCI_PS.md

 Now, if you make a mistake, simply run **Set-AksHciConfig** without any parameters, and that will reset your configuration.

-After you've configured your deployment, you're now ready to start the installation process, which will install the AKS on Azure Stack HCI agents/services, the Azure Kubernetes Service host and a management cluster.
+After you've configured your deployment, you're now ready to start the installation process, which will install the AKS on Azure Stack HCI management cluster.

-6. From your **administrative PowerShell** window, run the following command:
+1. From your **administrative PowerShell** window, run the following command:

 ```powershell
 Install-AksHci